Ruderman Family Foundation

 Geographic Alignment

-- Boston/Massachusetts organizations have particular advantage
+- Boston/Massachusetts organisations have particular advantage

 - Higher education institutions, especially in Massachusetts